spress/spress-theme-spresso/README.md

 ### Creating a new site based on this theme

-Performs the following command and Spresso theme will be installed in `mysite` folder:
+Perform the following command and the Spresso theme will be installed in `mysite` folder:

 ```bash
 $ spress new:site mysite spress/spress-theme-spresso